 Follow the steps below to overcome hair loss during pregnancy!

-1. Consume foods rich in iron, protein and calcium
+1. Consume foods rich in iron, protein, and calcium

-2. Tie your hair less
+2. Don’t tie your hair too often

 3. Use a wide-toothed comb

 Combing your hair with wide-toothed comb results in minor hair fall.
 However, a regular small-toothbrush can make your hair susceptible to breakage.

 While pregnant and breastfeeding, refrain from hair care that requires heat.
 Store your hair straighteners, curlers, and dryers for now!

 5. Cut your hair short

 Besides making yourself look fresh, cutting your hair is an alternative solution to overcoming hair loss.
 It also keeps you cool when doing activities and makes everyday hair care easier!